campoloj/SoftwareDevelopment2016/10/README.txt

 _____________________________________________________________________________________________

-gui/dealer.py: the Dealer object with the feed1 method and necessary helpers gui/dealer_tests.py: unit tests for a Dealer object gui/globals.py: global variables for Evolution rules and objects gui/gui.py: functions used for the display methods to show gui gui/gui_tests.py: the unit tests for a gui functions gui/player.py: the Player object with the next_feeding method and necessary helpers gui/player_state.py: the PlayerState object gui/player_tests.py: unit tests for a Player object gui/species.py: the Species object gui/species_tests.py: unit tests for a Species object gui/traitcard.py: the TraitCard object
+dealer/dealer.py: the Dealer object with the feed1 method and necessary helpers dealer/dealer_tests.py: unit tests for a Dealer object dealer/globals.py: global variables for Evolution rules and objects dealer/gui.py: functions used for the display methods to show gui dealer/gui_tests.py: the unit tests for a gui functions dealer/player.py: the Player object with the next_feeding method and necessary helpers dealer/player_state.py: the PlayerState object dealer/player_tests.py: unit tests for a Player object dealer/species.py: the Species object dealer/species_tests.py: unit tests for a Species object dealer/traitcard.py: the TraitCard object dealer/feeding_choice.py: the FeedingChoice data representations

 xgui_tests/*: json input and output files to check ./xgui functionality